Rari-Capital/rari-stable-pool-contracts/API.md

-# RariFund Ethereum API Documentation
+# Rari Capital Ethereum API Documentation

-Welcome to the API docs for **RariFundManager** and **RariFundToken**, the smart contracts behind Rari Capital's quantitative fund.
-You can find out more about Rari at [http://rari.capital](http://rari.capital).
+Welcome to the API docs for `RariFundManager` and `RariFundToken`, the smart contracts behind Rari Capital's quantitative fund.
+You can find out more about Rari at [www.rari.capital](https://rari.capital).

 ## uint256 RariFundToken.balanceOf(address account)